Prison food: Egypt

 Regular meals served to prisoners are basic.
 For lunch prisoners are typically served dishes such as cold pieces of boiled meat, eggs, or skinny chicken bones, white rice, and vegetable soup, and dinner consists of foods such as ful medames (a traditional Egyptian dish of fava beans, vegetable oil, and cumin) with stale bread made from mixed flours.
 Each prison has a canteen where prisoners can buy additional food such as meat, vegetables, and fruits to supplement their diet.
 Many prisoners also have food brought to them by their families.

+Ethiopia

+The standard prison meal in Ethiopia is injera with stew, most often made with beans and usually with no meat.
+Prisoners are typically fed three times a day with the same meal.

 Rwanda

 Prisoners receive two basic meals a day, a breakfast of maize or sorghum porridge and a lunch or dinner of a maize porridge called Ugali and beans.
 Extra food is available for purchase at the prison canteen or can be brought by visitors.

 Asia

+Bangladesh

+Historically, prisoners in Bangladesh were served a breakfast of bread and molasses, a practice that had been in place since the British colonial era in the 18th century.
+The meal consisted of 116 grams of bread and 14.5 grams of molasses, remaining unchanged for over 200 years.

+In 2019, the government introduced a new breakfast menu, replacing the colonial-era offering.
+The updated menu includes bread, vegetables, sweets, and khichdi (a spiced rice and lentil dish).
+The change is part of broader prison reforms aimed at improving nutrition and prisoner morale.

 Saudi Arabia

 Prisoners in Saudi Arabia are served foods such as bread and sandwiches for breakfast, chicken, mutton, and fish for lunch, and rice and vegetables for dinner.
 Prisoners also receive rations such as salads, milk, and juice.